listly/listly-wordpress-plugin/readme.txt

 == Upgrade Notice ==

-= 1.7.2 =
+= 1.7.3 =
 Fix for multisite network activate.
-Added Sidebar Widget.
+Sidebar Widget and ShortCode enhancements.
 Support for custom colors and styling.
-New UI in editor page.